mura0000/basic-income-analysis/bi_markdown.md

 ![](bi_markdown_files/figure-html/unnamed-chunk-28-1.png)<!-- -->

-It seems the trend seems overall not that different, and that whether a person lives in a rural area does not confound the relationship between the education level and the level of awareness.
-For urban resiednts, however, a respondent from an urban area with "no" education level are more likely to not have heard about BI than a same type of respondent from a rural area.
+It seems that the overall trend seems overall not that different.
+For urban resiednts, however, a respondent from an urban area with "no" education level is more likely to not have heard about BI than a same type of respondent from a rural area.

 ##### plot vs age group